jeremyherbert/cedric/README.md

 # cedric, a testing tool

 The purpose of cedric is simple: it allows you to run multiple regex matches over a series of HTTP requested pages and lets you know if they fail.
-It does a few fancy things as well (cookie saving across tests, SSL support, and more!), but that's pretty much it.
+It does a few fancy things as well (cookie saving across tests, SSL support, etc), but that's pretty much it.
 Let me be very clear: this is not meant to replace any unit testing framework.
 This is a tool for testing your applications as a whole, a little bit more peace of mind if you will.
 It hasn't been designed to be run after every save, rather you should run it just before you do a commit or a push.

 Also, this is no [selenium](http://seleniumhq.org/).
 There isn't and won't ever be anything involving a browser in this.